 - World-class museums, like The Prado and the Reina Sofia

-- Beautiful historic architecture and sleek skyscrapers
+- Beautiful historic architecture around almost every corner

 - Diverse dining scene includes traditional holes-in-the-wall and swish international spots

 - Great nightlife includes an almost-nightly tapas bar crawl

 - Great shopping -- both indie, vintage, and designer

 - High-speed railway system hub (2.5 hours to Barcelona; 2.5 hours to Sevilla)